-Prostate-specific membrane antigen (PSMA) PET/CT detects prostate cancer recurrence at low levels of prostate-specific antigen (PSA).
-Radiotherapy with dose escalation to the former prostate bed has been associated with improved biochemical recurrence-free survival (BRFS).
+Prostate-specific membrane antigen positron emission tomography/computed tomography (PSMA PET/CT) detects prostate cancer recurrence at low PSA levels.
+Radiotherapy with dose escalation to the former prostate bed has been associated with improved biochemical recurrencefree survival (BRFS).
 Thus, we hypothesized that PSMA PET/CT-guided salvage radiotherapy leads to improved BRFS.
-Methods: In total, 204 consecutive patients were referred for salvage radiotherapy after radical prostatectomy.
-PSMA PET/CT scans were performed, and patients with PSA persistence (109 patients) or evidence of distant metastases (5 patients) were excluded from this analysis.
-Thus, the following analysis is based on a total of 90 patients who underwent PSMA PET/CT before radiotherapy due to biochemical recurrence and received salvage radiotherapy.
-In cases of PET-positive findings. antiandrogen therapy was commenced before initiation of radiotherapy.
-BRFS (PSA \leq 0.2 ng/mL) was defined as the study endpoint.
-Results: PET-positive lesions were detected in 42 of 90 (47%) patients, 24 of 42 (27%) being fossa recurrence only, 12 of 42 (13%) pelvic lymph node only, and 6 of 42 (7%) both fossa and pelvic lymph node.
-The median PSA before radiotherapy was 0.44 ng/mL (range, 0.11-6.24 ng/mL).
-Cumulatively, a total dose of 70.0 Gy (range, 67.2-72 Gy) was delivered to local macroscopic tumor, 66 Gy (range, 59.4-70.2 Gy) to the prostatic fossa, 60.8 Gy (range, 54-66 Gy) to PETpositive lymph nodes, and 50.4 Gy (range, 45-50.4 Gy) to the lymphatic pathways.
-After a median follow-up of 23 mo, BRFS was 78%.
-Antiandrogen therapy was ongoing in 4 patients at the last follow-up.
-No significant difference in BRFS between PET-positive patients (74%) and PET-negative patients (82%; P > 0.05) was observed at the last follow-up.
-Two patients had late genitourinary toxicity, grade 3, and no patient had gastrointestinal toxicity of grade 3 or higher (National Cancer Institute common terminology criteria for adverse events, version 4.03).
+Methods: A total of 204 consecutive patients were referred for salvage radiotherapy following radical prostatectomy.
+PSMA PET/CT scans were performed and patients with PSA persistence (109 patients) or evidence of distant metastases (5 patients) were excluded from this analysis.
+Thus, the following analysis is based on a total of 90 patients who underwent PSMA PET/CT prior to radiotherapy due to biochemical recurrence and received salvage radiotherapy.
+In case of PET-positive findings, antiandrogen therapy was commenced before initiation of radiotherapy.
+BRFS (PSA ≤ 0.2 ng/ml) was defined as the study endpoint.
+Results: PET-positive lesions were detected in 42/90 (47%) patients: 24/42 (27%) fossa recurrence only.
+12/42 (13%) pelvic lymph nodes only and 6/42 (7%) fossa and pelvic lymph node recurrence.
+Median PSA before radiotherapy was 0.44 (0.11 - 6.24).
+Cumulatively, a total dose of 70.0 Gy (67.2 - 72 Gy) was delivered to local macroscopic tumor, 66 Gy (59.4 - 70.2 Gy) to the prostatic fossa, 60.8 Gy (54 - 66 Gy) to PET-positive lymph nodes and 50.4 Gy (45 - 50.4 Gy) to the lymphatic pathways.
+After a median follow-up of 23 months, BRFS was 78%.
+Antiandrogen therapy was ongoing in 4 patients at last follow-up.
+No significant difference in BRFS between PET-positive (74%) vs. PET-negative patients (82%; p>0.05) was observed at last follow-up.
+Two patients had late genitourinary toxicity grade 3 and no patient had gastrointestinal toxicity ≥ 3 (NCI-CTCAE v4.03).
 Conclusion: PSMA PET/CT-guided salvage radiotherapy is an effective and safe local treatment option.
 No difference in BRFS between PET-positive and PET-negative patients was observed, indicating effective targeting of PET-positive lesions.
-PSMA PET/ CT when readily available should be offered to patients with PSA recurrence for treatment individualization.
+PSMA PET/CT when readily available should be offered to patients with PSA recurrence for treatment individualization.

-Key Words: prostate cancer; PSMA PET/CT; biochemical recurrence; radiotherapy
+Key Words: prostate cancer, PSMA PET/CT, biochemical recurrence, radiotherapy